pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 {{< /learner-task >}}

-There are some “robot bat” costumes in the media library.
+There are some “Boing robot bat” costumes in the media library.

 {{< learner-task >}}